Factoring polynomials over function fields

 Assume first that $k$ is a finite field.
 This case is discussed in \cite[Algorithm 3.2]{Gao} with some additional assumptions which are relevant there but not here, so we just give a simplified discussion.
-Basically, one just searches for $\alpha$ in $k$ or an extension thereof until a suitable element is found.
-While this procedure is straightforward enough, it is worth pointing out that we may not have a suitable place with residue field $k$ or even an extension of $k$ of small degree as we can see by considering a simple example such as $G(T)=T^p -(x^{p^n}-x)T+1 \in \F_p(x)[T]$ (which has $f=\pm (x^{p^n}-x)^p$).
-It is possible to ensure that a suitable place with residue field $k$ exists if $\# k$ is large enough in terms of $[K:k(f)]$ and the genus of $K$.
+Basically, one just searches for $\alpha$ in $k$ or an extension thereof until one is found with $P(\alpha,y)$ is irreducible in $k(\alpha)[y]$.
+Chebotarev's density theorem implies that $\alpha$ exists if $\# k$ is large enough in terms of $[K:k(f)]$ and the genus of $K$.
+It is worth pointing out that we may not have a suitable place with residue field $k$ or even an extension of $k$ of small degree as we can see by considering a simple example such as $G(T)=T^p -(x^{p^n}-x)T+1 \in \F_p(x)[T]$ (which has $f=\pm (x^{p^n}-x)^p$).

 The case where $k$ is not algebraic over its prime field can be tackled as follows.
 Let $k_0$ be the algebraic closure in $k$ of its prime field.
 Then $K$ and $k$ are respectively the function field of varieties $X,Y$ over $k_0$ with a map $X \to Y$ of relative dimension $1$.
 We realize $X$ as a hypersurface of projective space and intersect $X$ with random hypersurfaces.
 As long as these hypersurfaces intersect $X$ in an irreducible subset that is not a component of the divisor of $f$ and is transversal to the generic fiber of the map $X \to Y$, such a hypersurface will define a place of $K/k$ satisfying our requirements and the equation of the hypersurface is the uniformizer we need.
 The version of Bertini's theorem over finite fields from \cite{MR3402695} guarantees that, for high enough degree, most hypersurfaces satisfy our conditions.
 Checking irreducibility can be done using the main algorithm of this paper (applied to a field of smaller transcendence degree) and the other conditions can be checked directly.
 Alternatively, one can use the explicit version of Hilbert's irreducibility theorem for function fields from \cite{MR4252300} to estimate how far one might need to search.